pwolthausen/k8s-workshops/8-live-debugging/Questions.md

 ## GKE specific

-1. Why did the `standard-cluster-1` cluster fail to be created?
-How can I prevent this from happening with a new cluster?
+0. Deploy a cluster using `cluster1.yaml` manifest.
+This will fail, can you explain why and how this can be avoided?

+    gcloud deployment-manager deployments create cluster1 --config cluster1.yaml

-2. My `hippo` cluster worked fine with 2 nodes, I need to add one but it won’t work, why?
+1. My `hippo` cluster worked fine with 2 nodes, I need to add one but it won’t work, why?

-3. kubectl commands from my workstation to the `hippo` cluster are timing out, this works fine from the `bastion` VM I have setup.
+2. kubectl commands from my workstation to the `hippo` cluster are timing out, this works fine from the `bastion` VM I have setup.
 Why do the requests from workstations timeout?

-4. I want to manage my `mongoose` cluster from my `bastion` VM using the cluster's internal endpoint instead of the external one, why is this failing?.
+3. I want to manage my `mongoose` cluster from my `bastion` VM using the cluster's internal endpoint instead of the external one, why is this failing?.

-5. I have enabled autoscaling in my lion cluster, but my `bigjob` deployment still has unschedulable pods, why isn’t autoscaling working?
+4. I have enabled autoscaling in my lion cluster, but my `bigjob` deployment still has unschedulable pods, why isn’t autoscaling working?

-6. In my “narwhal” cluster, I can’t reach my internal database from my `api` which is located in another subnet on my shared VPon prem in the 192.168.128.0/17 block.
+5. In my “narwhal” cluster, I can’t reach my internal database from my `api` which is located in another subnet on my shared VPon prem in the 192.168.128.0/17 block.
 I don't have this problem with my `fab-four` pods or my bastion host.

-7. Autoscaling is enabled on the `mongoose` cluster.
+6. Autoscaling is enabled on the `mongoose` cluster.
 There are multiple nodes with under 50% resource usage, why won’t it scale down?

 ## General Kubernetes